 I am always interested in what I pay for investment fees and their impact on my long-term returns.
 You should know that while some level of fees is inevitable, it always cut into your overall investment returns.

 Moka charges a flat $3.99 fee per month to use their financial savings platform.
 This fee does not vary with your account size – whether small or large.
 Let’s dig into the numbers:

-Scenario 1: Assuming you invest spare change of about $20 per month on the basic plan.
+Scenario 1: Assuming you invest your spare change of about $20 per month on the basic plan.
 At the end of one year,

 - Total savings for the year: $240 ($20 x 12 months)